Prime Numbers – Definition with Examples

 Prime Numbers Chart

-Prime numbers chart, also known as Eratosthenes chart, is a numerical table that records all prime numbers and prime factors.
+A prime numbers chart, or Eratosthenes chart, is a numerical table that records all prime numbers and prime factors.

-Prime numbers charts are one of the quickest ways of identifying prime numbers.
-It comes with prime numbers already identified, as well as arranged in rows and columns with the prime numbers highlighted.
+A chart of prime numbers is one of the quickest ways of identifying those numbers.
+It comes with prime numbers already determined and arranged in rows and columns with the prime numbers highlighted.

 Easy Ways to Find Prime Numbers